Fact Sheets and Resources

 Dental cavities are the most common and preventable disease in

-adults worldwide.
-They cause pain and require treatment that may
+children and adults worldwide.
+They cause pain and require

 Oral Rinsing Recommendations